 They have a new product releasing soon, the Cooler Master SK621, which is the first release from their new SK600 line of wireless mechanical gaming keyboards available in Full Size, TKL or 60% layout.
 The SK621 wireless mechanical keyboard is unique in many ways.
 It’s Cooler Master’s first wireless mechanical keyboard to hit the market, with connectivity provided by means of Bluetooth 4.0 and detachable USB Type-C for wired charging.
 Continue reading

-Honestly, I don’t even own one myself yet, though I hope to remedy that in the near future (Update: I have now tested the Anne Pro and TADA68 Pro).
-Still, more choices for a good wireless mechanical keyboard is something I think many in the mechanical keyboard community would welcome with open arms.
+Still, more choices for a good wireless mechanical keyboard with low input lag, durable build quality and reliable Bluetooth connectivity is something the mechanical keyboard community would welcome with open arms.
 Since I’m currently on the hunt for one of my own I thought I would share what I’ve learned from my research.
 We’ll be examining five of the best currently available wireless mechanical keyboards to see if we can find a viable board or two that will please casuals and enthusiasts alike.
-Continue reading

 Today Massdrop added a listing for a 65% wireless (Bluetooth 4.0) mechanical keyboard from a brand called Keywalker.
 The keyboard has 68 keys in a compact form factor similar to the TADA68 Pro.
 It includes dedicated arrow keys while only being one column wider than a typical 60% form factor mechanical keyboard.
 The switches are Cherry MX in either tactile (brown), clicky (blue), or linear (red/back) variants.
 Continue reading

 Vortex’s next “big” product comes in a tiny package.
 The Vortex Core 40% mechanical keyboard with aluminum case was just recently listed on Amazon.